jvelilla/wrap_plplot_old/library/Readme.md

     geant wrap_c  -- Wrap C plplot library and generate the code under the folder generated_wrapper
 ```

-Postprocessing the generated code.
+### Postprocessing the generated code.
 ```
     escript.exe   -- post proccessing to rename and update some generated code specific for this C library.
 ```

-Compile the C library
+### Compile the C library
  ```
     geant compile -- Build the C library, in this case generate the eif_plplot.lib
   ```

 ## Using WrapC without geant

 $LIB_PATH is the path to the library folder where you checkout the wrap_plplot library.
 At the moment the teol require --output-dir and --full-header to be full paths.

-  Wrap plplot library
+### Wrap plplot library
   ```
     wrap_c --verbose --output-dir=$LIB_PATH/library/generated_wrapper --full-header=$LIB_PATH/library/C/include/plplot.h config.xml
   ```

-Postprocessing the generated code.
+### Postprocessing the generated code.
 ```
    escript.exe   -- post proccessing to rename and update some generated code specific for this C library.
 ```

-Compile the C library
+### Compile the C library

-Go to the generated C code
 ```
   cd generated_wrapper\c\src
   finish_freezing -library